jstetich/CBEP_OA_sum/Analysis/Diurnal_Analysis.md

 depend on an hourly time stamp, but it, too took too much memory, and crashed.

-The simple autocorrelation function , which looks for correlations with successive observations (ignoring any recorded time coordinates), would be identical to one based on a time stamp, IF there were no missing values.
+The simple autocorrelation function, which looks for correlations with successive observations (ignoring any recorded time coordinates), would be identical to one based on a time stamp, IF there were no missing values.